General Learning of the Electric Response of Inorganic Materials

 \subsection{Modern theory of polarisation (Berry phase)}

-In periodic insulators the macroscopic polarisation is not the naive dipole per unit volume, because the position operator is ill-defined under periodic boundary conditions.
+In periodic insulators, the macroscopic polarisation is not the naive dipole per unit volume, because the position operator is ill-defined under periodic boundary conditions.
 The \emph{modern theory of polarisation} resolves this by expressing the electronic contribution as a Berry phase accumulated by the occupied Bloch bands along loops in the Brillouin zone (BZ)~\cite{king-smith-vanderbilt-1993,resta-1994}.
-Decomposing the total polarisation into ionic and electronic parts,
+We briefly summarise the key ingredients here.